Thunder Road (2018 film)

 Thunder Road is a 2018 American comedy-drama film directed, written by, and starring Jim Cummings, based on his 2016 short film of the same name.
 Cummings also served as co-editor, composer and visual effects artist.
 It also stars Kendal Farr, Nican Robinson, Macon Blair, Jocelyn DeBoer, Chelsea Edmunson, Ammie Leonards, and Bill Wise.
 It won the Grand Jury Award at the 2018 SXSW Film Festival.

 The production began with a Kickstarter campaign.
 Unlike the short, the feature version is neither shot in nor edited to appear as a single long-take, but it does employ the use of the technique in select scenes.

-Plot
+Summary

 At his mother's funeral, police officer Jim Arnaud gives an awkward speech about her, and how she would sing the Bruce Springsteen song "Thunder Road" to him.
 Jim attempts to dance to the song, but his CD player malfunctions and he stumbles away in tears.

-Aside from his mother's death, Jim is going through a rough divorce with his unfaithful wife Rosalind, as they are in a toxic custody battle for their young daughter Crystal, though Jim is willing to pursue joint custody.
-Jim ignores orders from his captain to take time off work and causes a public disturbance when he tackles a homeless man who assaulted him.
-The captain angrily sends him home where he spends his time off repairing a dance academy his mother used to run in an attempt to make money for him and his siblings and to preserve his mother's legacy.
+Jim is also going through a divorce with his unfaithful wife Rosalind, and is in a custody battle for their young daughter Crystal.
+After a work incident, the police captain sends Jim home where he spends his time off repairing a dance academy his mother used to run.

-A few days later, Jim goes back to work, helping to catch a thief.
-One night, he drives a girl home after he finds her in a parking lot with two teenage boys.

-Jim attempts to bond with Crystal, redecorating her room and learning a game she learned at school after struggling with it and becoming frustrated.
-Jim takes Crystal to school, but becomes upset when he discovers makeup applied to her face, telling her she does not need it to be one of the "pretty girls".
-After dropping her off, Jim notices Crystal hold hands with a boy, and sees the girl he drove home.
+Jim attempts to bond with Crystal, redecorating her room and learning a game she learned at school.
+Jim takes Crystal to school, but becomes upset when he discovers makeup applied to her face.
 Jim receives divorce papers while at work, with Rosalind seeking full custody of Crystal and planning to move away so that Jim will not be able to see her.
-Jim's friend at work, Nate, refers him to his former divorce lawyer, Donna.
-Jim confronts Crystal about the boy as he drops her off at Rosalind's house.